 Smug Snake: Shooter McGavin is a great golfer, no doubt about that, but he's not as great as he thinks he is and his ego is fragile.

-Take a Third Option: After a tower crashes down on the putting green, blocking Happy's path to the hole, Shooter fully expects Happy to forfeit the tournament.
+Take a Third Option: After a tower crashes down on the putting green, blocking Happy's path to the hole, Shooter fully expects Happy to not able to putt around it efficiently enough to stay even with Shooter's par.
 Virginia suggests that he stroke around the crashed tower and get a two-putt to send the contest into overtime.
 Instead, Happy decides to use the struts of the tower as conduits to the hole in an attempt to win the game right there.

 Tame His Anger: The secret to Happy learning how to put is controlling his anger and focusing on the putt itself.